 |

-Ulmann's Razor: When stupidity is a sufficient explanation, there is no need to have recourse to any other.
-Underlying Principle of Socio-Genetics: Superiority is recessive.
-Universal Equine Equation: At any particular time, there are more horses' asses in the world than horses.
-Universal Law for Naive Engineers: The most vital dimension on any plan or drawing stands the greatest chance of being omitted.
 Universal Law of the Auto Loan: As soon as you finish paying off your car, you will need a new one.
 Universal Rule of Committeeship: An original idea can never emerge from committee in its original form.
 Urbach's Law: Consistency is always easier to defend than correctness.
 Utvich's Law: One accurate measurement is worth a thousand expert opinions.
 Vail's Axiom: In any human enterprise, work seeks the lowest hierarchal level.
-Valery's Law: History is the science of what never happens twice.
-Van Herpen's Law: The solving of a problem lies in finding the solvers.
-Van Gogh's Law: Whatever plan you make, there is a hidden difficulty somewhere.
-Van Roy's Laws: 1.
-An unbreakable toy is useful for breaking other
+Valery's

-toys.
+the field by someone from another discipline will always be upsetting ver der Byl’s Law: It is better to get nowhere fast than to get nowhere slowly.
 Veronica's Rule: The least desirable man in the room is the one who hits on you first.
 Vesilind's Laws of Experimentation: 1.
 If reproducibility may be a

 problem, conduct the test only once.
 Vidal's advice: Never have children, only grandchildren.
 Vile's Law for Educators: No one is listening until you make a